starkbank/sdk-ruby/README.md

 balance = StarkBank::Balance.get(user: project)
 ```

-Or, alternatively, if you want to use the same project on all requests,
-we recommend you set it as the default user by doing:
+4.2 Set it as a default user in the SDK:

 ```ruby
 require('starkbank')